US Senate clears Trump of inciting Capitol storming

-WASHINGTON - Former United States president Donald Trump escaped being convicted of inciting his supporters who stormed the Capitol on Jan 6, despite a majority of Senate members condemning his role in provoking the attempted coup.
+Former United States president Donald Trump escaped being convicted of inciting his supporters who stormed the Capitol last month, despite a majority of Senate members condemning his role in provoking the attempted coup.

-The 57-43 vote to convict failed to reach the two-thirds threshold needed, but was significantly bipartisan, with seven Republican senators siding with Democrats and independents.
-It was a marked difference from Mr Trump's first impeachment trial, when only one Republican voted to convict.
+The 57-43 vote to convict failed to reach the two-thirds threshold needed but was significantly bipartisan, with seven Republican senators siding with Democrats and independents.
+It was a marked difference from Mr Trump's first impeachment trial, when only one Republican voted to convict him.

 Said President Joe Biden: "While the final vote did not lead to a conviction, the substance of the charge is not in dispute."